-- " ING is exposed to sensitive activities (e.g. oil and commodity finance) and geographies (e.g. Ukraine and Turkey) as part of its generally well diversified wholesale banking business. - " Low interest rates in the euro area will shortly start to exert pressure on the bank's net interest margin.
+" ING Bank is exposed to riskier activities (e.g. oil and commodity finance) and geographies (e.g. Ukraine and Turkey) as part of its generally well-diversified wholesale banking business.

+" Low interest rates in the euro area will exert pressure on the bank's net interest margin.